When Haircuts Become Heartbreaks: My Journey Cutting My Autistic Toddler’s Hair at Home ✂️

 Why I Decided to Cut My Son’s Hair Myself

-By doing it at home, I can control the environment — dim the lights, play soft music, give him breaks, and let him hold his favorite toy.
+By doing it at home, I can control the environment — dim the lights, play soft music, give him breaks, and let him hold his favourite toy.
 It’s not perfect, but it’s peaceful.

 And honestly?
 It’s empowering as a mom to know I can make this experience easier for him.